The Innovation Lab is OPEN

 Categories: Library

-Responsibilities: This position works collaboratively with the evening Library Services Supervisor, Circulation staff, and library student assistants to manage and maintain the quality and usability of the circulating collections and provide daily customer service to the UMBC community.
+This position works collaboratively with the Circulation & Digital Media Lab staff, supervisors, and library student assistants to provide engagement opportunities and daily customer service to the UMBC community.
 Main responsibilities include:

-• Works assigned shifts at the Digital Media Lab and Circulation desk, providing support, excellent customer service, and high-quality circulation and referral services;
+• Works assigned shifts at the DML and Circulation desk, providing support, excellent customer service, and high-quality circulation and referral services.

 Required Minimum Qualifications: